 It is assumed that the subjective material in the P.800 experiments comprising fixed-point validation accommodates all three input signal levels.
 Levels can be integrated into signal categories or as different audio samples within categories.

-Editor’s note: Number of experiments as indicated by the volunteering LLs.
-At the last Audio SWG call, the volunteering LLs labs gave the following preliminary test availabilities:
+Editor’s note: Number of experiments as currently indicated by the volunteering LLs:

 Dolby – 4-6 BS.1534 tests, both loudspeaker and binaural rendering is possible, 2 P.800 tests.